hrbrmstr/punycode/README.md

 -   `puny_encode` : Encode domains
 -   `puny_deocde` : Decode domains
 -   `puny_tld_validate` : Validate charset of domains (i.e. is allowed in TLD)
+-   `is_idna` : Test if a domain is IDNA encoded
+-   `is_punycode` : Test if a domain is Punycode encoded

 ### Installation